 When she was 8 weeks old I started work again missing her desperately but inwardly relieved that I was not wholly responsible for her care.
 Our nanny took care of her downstairs whilst I worked and worried, running out of the bedroom at every cry.
 And then the nanny would leave and I would be in charge for 2 hours, whilst fear needled my stomach of what might happen.
 If my boyfriend got home from work even five minutes after the hour, I would be irrationally and disproportionately upset.
 I wasn’t able to talk to my daughter, so instead I sang.
 Singing calmed the inner beast.
 She sings a lot even now my daughter.

 When we moved to our island which has no crime and no cars, my daughter turned into a different child.
 She was laughing and happy.
 Little did I realize that it was because I felt far safer than I had done in one and half years.
-My parents in law lived close by, and not much could happen to Freya on our little island.
+My parents in law lived close by, and not much could happen to Maya on our little island.
 I was also pregnant once more and my hormones seemed to be doing me a favour.
-But going to the mainland with her on my own was out of the question and after Felix was born the anxiety returned ten times more.
-But she was still the focus.
+But going to the mainland with her on my own was out of the question and after Freddie was born the anxiety returned ten times more.
 The same thought occurred to me –

 ‘I’ve made a hideous mistake.’

-But about the fact that a new baby brother might damage her.
 In countless untold stories my anxiety has been untenable; it is heightened when we are in unfamiliar situations and when I am away from my routines.
 Friend’s houses, travels abroad and in many cases simply being outside the home.
-Always with her.
-Not so with him.
 And yet I had it so much easier than most, that I simply denied what I was feeling as utter weakness and unjustified stupidity.

 ‘Get out your violin, Louisa has to look after her amazingly easy and adorable two children for two hours.’

 It was suggested by a friend recently that I was going through postpartum depression.
 But the doctor had checked me for that.
 And I’d spoken many times to the nurse about my anxiety levels, without any concrete response.
 Because it wasn’t depression, it wasn’t recognized.
 I worshipped both my children.
 I didn’t feel sad.
 I ran a business.
 I laughed.
 But I was also terrified on many occasions.
 I was rarely able to concentrate on what anyone was saying to me if my children were around.
 If my daughter cried, it wouldn’t be long before I burst into tears myself.
 My cuticles were ripped to shreds.
-And I hadn’t relaxed properly in three years.
+My eyelids were twitching and the occular migraines kept on coming.
+I hadn’t relaxed properly in three years.
 But as a ex-executive, I was used to coping with extremely high stress levels.
 So I pushed on.